seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit Officers with LUCIO*

-She, Claudio, that you wrong’d, look you restore.
+She, Claudio, that you wrong'd, look you restore.
 Joy to you, Mariana!
 Love her, Angelo:
-I have confess’d her and I know her virtue.
+I have confess'd her and I know her virtue.
 Thanks, good friend Escalus, for thy much goodness:
-There’s more behind that is more gratulate.
+There's more behind that is more gratulate.
 Thanks, provost, for thy care and secrecy:
 We shill employ thee in a worthier place.
 Forgive him, Angelo, that brought you home
-The head of Ragozine for Claudio’s:
+The head of Ragozine for Claudio's:
 The offence pardons itself.
 Dear Isabel,
 I have a motion much imports your good;
-Whereto if you’ll a willing ear incline,
+Whereto if you'll a willing ear incline,
-What’s mine is yours and what is yours is mine.
+What's mine is yours and what is yours is mine.
-So, bring us to our palace; where we’ll show
+So, bring us to our palace; where we'll show
-What’s yet behind, that’s meet you all should know.
+What's yet behind, that's meet you all should know.

 *Exeunt*